 Sweaters/Sweatshirts - Solid Red, White, Navy - no logos

-Socks/Tights - Solid Red, White, Navy - socks must match
+Socks/Tights - Solid Red, White and Navy - socks and shoes must match

-Jeans - Solid blue denim loose fitting jeans (not torn, ripped, blingy) with a uniform shirts or a Youngblood Spirit Shirt (only on designated days)
+Jeans - Solid blue denim loose fitting jeans (no torn, ripped, cut and/or blingy) with a Youngblood Spirit Shirt and/or college/university shirts.

-- Wednesday - STEM Academies can wear their STEM shirts with jeans.
+- Wednesday - STEM academy students can wear their STEM shirts with jeans

-- Friday - College shirts with jeans only
+- Friday - College or university shirts with jeans

-Shoes - Must wear closed toe shoes - no slides, flip flops, etc.
+Shoes - Must wear closed toe shoes - no slides, flip flops, house shoes, Crocs and etc.